Drowsy Driving: Preventing Accidents with New Alarm Systems and Physiological Markers

 New markers of drowsy driving

 Japanese researchers analyzed more than 3,000 seconds of video related to 52 truck collision cases using increasingly in-vehicle dashcam video recorders.
 This analysis made it possible to identify physiological signs of micro-sleep that were ignored until now.
 Among the signs spotted, there is the absence of movements of the body, the relaxation of the muscles of the back and the neck, as well as the calves and the arms.
-These signs were observed in drivers before collisions and could therefore serve as markers of falling asleep at the wheel.
+These signs were observed in drivers before collisions and might therefore serve as markers of falling asleep at the wheel.

 Alarms to prevent the risk of falling asleep at the wheel